-We are also subject to evolving privacy laws in the EEA and the United Kingdom on cookies and e-marketing.
-Regulators are increasingly focusing on compliance with requirements in the online behavioral advertising ecosystem, and current national laws that implement the ePrivacy Directive are highly likely to be replaced by an EU regulation known as the ePrivacy Regulation which will significantly increase fines for non-compliance.
+We are also subject to evolving privacy laws in the EEA and the United Kingdom on cookies, tracking technologies and e-marketing.
 In the EEA and the United Kingdom, informed consent is required for the placement of non-strictly necessary cookies or similar technologies on users' devices and for direct electronic marketing.
 The GDPR and the UK GDPR also impose conditions on obtaining valid consent, such as a prohibition on pre-checked consents and a requirement to ensure separate consents are sought for each type of non-strictly necessary cookie or similar technology.
-While the text of the ePrivacy Regulation is still under development, recent European court decisions and regulators' guidance are driving increased attention to cookies and tracking technologies.
-If regulators start to enforce the strict approach in recent guidance, this could lead to substantial costs, require significant systems changes, limit the effectiveness of our marketing activities, divert the attention of our technology personnel, adversely affect our margins, increase costs and subject us to additional liabilities.
-Regulation of cookies and similar technologies, and any decline of cookies or similar online tracking technologies as a means to identify and potentially target users as well as personalize the consumer experience, may lead to broader restrictions and impairments on our marketing and personalization activities and may negatively impact our efforts to understand and tailor our offerings to users.
+Regulators are increasingly focusing on compliance with such requirements in the online behavioral advertising ecosystem, and current national laws that implement the ePrivacy Directive may be replaced by an EU regulation known as the ePrivacy Regulation which would significantly increase fines for non-compliance.
+While the text of the ePrivacy Regulation is still under development, European court decisions and regulators' guidance are driving increased attention to cookies and tracking technologies.
+If regulators continue to enforce the strict approach in recent guidance, this could lead to substantial costs, require significant systems changes, limit the effectiveness of our marketing activities, divert the attention of our technology personnel, adversely affect our margins, increase costs and subject us to additional liabilities.
+Regulation of cookies and similar technologies as a means to identify and potentially target users as well as personalize the consumer experience, may lead to broader restrictions and impairments on our marketing and personalization activities and may negatively impact our efforts to understand and tailor our offerings to users.

-Brexit (as defined below) and ongoing developments in the United Kingdom have created additional uncertainty as the United Kingdom may become a "third country" for the purposes of personal data transfers from the EEA to the United Kingdom following the expiration of the four to six-month personal data transfer grace period (from January 1, 2021) set out in the EU and United Kingdom Trade and Cooperation Agreement, unless a relevant adequacy decision is adopted in favor of the United Kingdom (which would allow data transfers without additional measures).
-These changes may require us to find alternative solutions for the compliant transfer of personal data into the United Kingdom.
-Additionally, following Brexit, we may be exposed to two parallel enforcement regimes, each of which authorize similar fines and other enforcement actions for certain violations.
+Brexit (as defined below) and ongoing developments in the United Kingdom have created additional uncertainty as the United Kingdom may become a "third country" for the purposes of personal data transfers from the EEA to the United Kingdom should the United Kingdom lose its current "adequacy" status as a result of future privacy law reforms.
+These changes may require us to find alternative solutions for the compliant transfer of personal data from the EEA into and out of the United Kingdom, which may be costly or disruptive to our service or business.